testinggospels/camouflage-docs/docs/http.md

 ## What data to put in .mock files

-Camouflage expects a raw HTTP Response to be placed in the .mock files.
+Camoflage expects a raw HTTP Response to be placed in the .mock files.
 Please refer to this [Wikipedia](https://en.wikipedia.org/wiki/HTTP_message_body) page, if you are not sure what the response looks like.

 Each mock file can have the HTTP Responses in following manner:

 - One response per .mock file.
-- Multiple responses in one .mock file with conditions defined to help Camouflage decide which response should be sent under what conditions.
+- Multiple responses in one .mock file with conditions defined to help Camoflage decide which response should be sent under what conditions.
 (Read Handlebars section for more)
-- Multiple responses separated by Camouflage's delimiter i.e. "====" (four equals).
-Camouflage will pick one response at random and send it to the client.
+- Multiple responses separated by Camoflage's delimiter i.e. "====" (four equals).
+Camoflage will pick one response at random and send it to the client.
 An example of this can be found here

 The data you want in your mock file can be easily fetched using a curl command with -i -X flags as shown in the example below.